-The Lawson Owner Welfare Association This organization provides franchise stores with a range of welfare
+The Lawson Owner Welfare Association

-Ihis organization provides franchise stores with a range of welfare benefits centered on the three principles of "comfort," "health" and "peace of mind."
+This organization provides franchise stores with a range of welfare benefits centered on the three principles of "comfort," "health" and "peace of mind."
 It offers a range of benefits for member franchise owners and their families as well as for store crew and staff.
-These include subsidies to encourage medical checkups and the use of preferred discounts for health promotion activities.
+These include subsidies to encourage medical checkups and the use of preferred discounts for health promotion activities

-- Subsidies for use of sports facilities - Assistance program for correspondence education and health management - Convenient travel and accommodation services - · Assistance programs for child-rearing and nursing care - Health promotion and parent/child events, seminars for women, etc. - Celebration and condolence allowance programs - Insurance programs for franchise stores - Discounts and preferential treatment at daily life-related facilities, including dining, leisure, entertainment, childcare and nursing care facilities
+- Subsidies for use of sports facilities - Assistance program for correspondence education and health - Convenient travel and accommodation services - Assistance programs for child-rearing and nursing care - Health promotion and parent/child events, seminars for women, etc. - Celebration and condolence allowance programs - Insurance programs for franchise stores - .
+Discounts and preferential treatment at daily life-related facilities, including dining, leisure, entertainment, childcare and nursing care http://lawson.jp/en/about/governance